Bobspadger/BigCommerce-Core-Web-Vitals/widgets/sliders-carousels/README.md

 I've not checked this is fully 100% functional in this form, as our implementation of this has some of the CSS in the SCSS files of the theme - I have extracted this and added it to the `<style>` element in the widget.

-*** You may also need to look at how the slick carousel is activated in the theme JS - some themse change this to suit their needs ***
+*** You may also need to look at how the slick carousel is activated in the theme JS - some themes change this to suit their needs ***

 There is also the `data-slick-delay` attribute applied which requires the adjustment of your themes JS files - see Tony's article [HERE](https://bigcommerce.websiteadvantage.com.au/tag-rocket/articles/bigcommerce-speed-optimisation-carousel/) on this